 Let’s look at a couple of examples.

 Have you ever viewed photographic ads for real estate, showing rooms in a home or apartment where the location looked incredibly spacious but upon visiting discovered that the space was actually very tight?
-Professional real estate photographers use lens and camera placement to create the illusion of space.
+Professional Cairns Real estate photographer use lens and camera placement to create the illusion of space.
 The room perspective is expanded by establishing a vanishing point that appears very far away.
 I remember seeing a photo of a hotel room in New York City that looked quite nice but upon arriving discovered a 10×8 room with barely the room to trip over oneself.
 The photographer didn’t lie, but by leveraging the power of perspective expansion, he or she created an image that made the room much more pleasant than it actually was.

 Have you ever seen those photographs or film clips of the wind farms in California east of the Bay Area?
 They always look like the giant wind propellors are stacked right on top of each other.
 I did the drive back to Silicon Valley from Modesto and drove right through that area.
 Those enormous entities are quite far apart and consume hundreds of square miles of land.
 The photographer did not lie, he or she simply used perspective compression to achieve a look that implied a very busy space when there was not one at all.